joshfrench/om-wiki-fork/Tutorial.md

        :classes [:6001]}]
      :classes
-     {:6001 "The Structure and Interpretation of Computer Programs" :6946 "The Structure and Interpretation of Classical Mechanics"}}))
+     {:6001 "The Structure and Interpretation of Computer Programs" :6946 "The Structure and Interpretation of Classical Mechanics" :1806 "Linear Algebra"}}))

 (defn middle-name [{:keys [middle middle-initial]}] (cond